Biegz/Molecule-Movies/README.md

 # Molecule-Movies
-This project was not developed using git, however, this repository holds all of the necessary files to run/view the application.
+This project was not developed using git, however, this repository holds all of the necessary files in order run/view the application.

 ———————————————————————————————————————————————————————